 Sematext Experience user satisfaction overview

-How is Synthetic Monitoring Different?
+Synthetic Monitoring Overview

-Synthetic Monitoring runs tests periodically to make sure developers see website performance on an ongoing basis to find and fix critical issues before they reach customers.
+Synthetic monitoring runs tests periodically to make sure developers see website performance on an ongoing basis to find and fix critical issues before they reach customers.

 Synthetic Monitoring vs. Stress Testing

-Synthetic Monitoring simulates a single user and generates metrics for you to improve concrete performance indicators like page-load time.
-Stress Testing simulates a huge number of users hitting your website simultaneously.
+Synthetic monitoring simulates a single user and generates metrics for you to improve concrete performance indicators like page-load time.
+Stress testing simulates a huge number of users hitting your website simultaneously.
 Tests like these are useful for making sure your infrastructure can handle the workload you have in production.
 But, please don’t run stress tests against your production environment.
 Use a staging or test environment for that.

-Synthetic Monitoring has nothing to do with infrastructure stress testing.
-It’s entirely focused on individual performance.
-Optimizing the loading of resources, code performance, and proper CDN caching setups.
+Synthetic monitoring has nothing to do with infrastructure stress testing.
+It’s entirely focused on individual performance – optimizing the loading of resources, code performance, and proper CDN caching setups.
 You’re supposed to run tests like these against production environments, to make sure performance is up to your predefined standards.

 Synthetic monitoring and real user monitoring work together, in sync.
 Not against each other.
-Synthetic Monitoring gives you a constant, controlled, environment that never changes.
+Synthetic monitoring gives you a constant, controlled, environment that never changes.
 The only variables are the changes you make to the website.
 You can’t capture the satisfaction levels of real users that actually visit your website.
-That’s where you use Real User Monitoring.
+That’s where you use real user monitoring.

-However, using the data from both of these methods gives you the ability to deep-dive into specific issues and resolve shortcomings, providing you with full visibility of the UX.
+Having a monitoring strategy that uses the data from both real user monitoring and synthetic monitoring gives you the ability to deep-dive into specific issues and resolve shortcomings, providing you with full visibility of the UX.
 With this knowledge, you can gauge how fast your site needs to be in order to ensure user satisfaction and gain a competitive edge.